impactaky/mimic-cross/README.md

 If you run the pip command with this, you will not be able to invoke the installed packages in the mimic-cross environment, but you can reduce the image size if you are simply installing dependencies needed for the build

+### MIMIC_CRSOS_DEBUG=1

+When this variable is set, debugging information is output.

+When reporting errors, please set this variable and attach the /var/log/mimic-cross.log.